spcourse/shakespeare/intro/contents.md

 For the first approach, we will compile a set of words that are characteristic of texts written by Shakespeare.
 For instance, 'Macbeth' might be a word exclusive to Shakespeare's usage, whereas the term 'speed' is likely used by many other writers.
 In this approach, we will classify text fragments by counting the number of these distinct Shakespearean words they contain.

-The second approach is somewhat similar but slightly more nuanced.
+The second approach is somewhat similar but slightly more complex.
 Words will be assigned scores that indicate their relevance to Shakespearean writing.
 For instance, 'Macbeth' has a relatively high score of 0.017, suggesting its strong association with Shakespeare's works.
 On the other hand, 'speed' has a relatively low score of 0.003, implying its potential usage by various authors.
 Furthermore, 'villain' obtains an intermediate score of 0.007, suggesting it could signify Shakespearean writing to some extent, though not definitively.